erikpukinskis/function-call/README.md

 ## Using bindings in the browser

 Sometimes you want to use a bridge function again in response to a javascript event or something.
+Use .asBinding() to get a binding of the binding, so to speak.

 ```javascript
 var sayHi = bridge.defineFunction(